Arkansas Flag

 Act 504

-OIT and DPA are teaming up to help implement StateRAMP in Arkansas.
-Together, OIT and DPA have worked to update Arkansas’s cybersecurity procedures and policy language to require StateRAMP authorization for vendors that touch or hold our data.
+OIT and DPA are teaming up to help implement GovRAMP in Arkansas.
+Together, OIT and DPA have worked to update Arkansas’s cybersecurity procedures and policy language to require GovRAMP authorization for vendors that touch or hold our data.
 Additionally, Arkansas’s solicitation and contract language is in the process of being updated so that agencies can make the process as seamless as possible.

 Act 846